 OpenACS (Open Architecture Community System) is an advanced toolkit for building scalable, community-oriented web applications.
-If you're thinking of building an enterprise-level web application, OpenACS is a solid, scalable framework for building dynamic content driven sites.
+If you're thinking of building an enterprise-level web application, OpenACS is a solid, proven foundation that will give you a 3-6 month headstart.

-OpenACS is a collection of pre-built applications and services that you can use to build your web site/application.
-Through a modular architecture, OpenACS has packages for user/groups management, content management, e-commerce, news, FAQs, calendar, forums, bug tracking, full-text searching, and much more.
+OpenACS is also a collection of pre-built applications and services that you can use to build your web site/application.
+Through a modular architecture, OpenACS has packages for user/groups management, content management, e-commerce, news, FAQ, calendar, forums, bug tracking, full-text searching, and much more.

-OpenACS relies on AOLserver, the free, multithreaded, scalable, Tcl-enabled, web/application server used by America Online for most of its web sites, and a true ACID-compliant Relational Database Management System (RDBMS).
-Currently OpenACS supports PostgreSQL, an open source RDBMS, and Oracle and is easily extensible to other databases which support a comparable feature set.
+OpenACS relies on AOLserver, the free, multithreaded, scalable, Tcl-enabled, web/application server used by America On-Line for most of its web sites, and a true acid-compliant Relational Database Management System (RDBMS).
+Currently OpenACS supports PostgreSQL, an open source RDBMS, and Oracle. (read more)

-The OpenACS toolkit is derived from the ArsDigita Community System (ACS).
+The OpenACS toolkit is based on the ArsDigita Community System.
 ArsDigita (now part of Red Hat, Inc.) kindly made their work available under the GPL, making all of this possible.